7 Basic Food Items to Stock Now

 If you need help with how to cook rice, please check out this post, How to Cook Rice.
 I tried cooking my rice in an Instapot, but it made a mess.
 I went back to using my rice cooker.
 I need a quick clean-up after making rice.
 This is the one I have, Rice Cooker.

-You can make so many meals with rice, and stretch a meal by adding more rice.
+You can make so many meals with rice, and stretch most meals by adding more rice.
 Rice will fill the belly and that’s the reason we need to stock up.
-Here are some of my favorite rice recipes, 7 Easy Rice Recipes For Every Day Of The Week and don’t forget Fried Rice.
+Here are some of my favorite rice recipes, 7 Easy Rice Recipes For Every Day Of The Week, and don’t forget Fried Rice.

 Rice

-By now you know you can eat rice and beans and beans and rice and be okay for a few days.
-We can add other things, but let’s be real here.
-We need to fill the bellies of our family and possibly some neighbors who have not planned for any disasters.
+By now you know you can eat rice and beans and be okay for a few days during an emergency.
+We can add other things for variety, but let’s be real here, we need to fill the bellies of our family, and possibly some neighbors who have not planned for any disasters.
+Beans come in so many varieties you should be able to satisfy everyone’s tastes.
+You have green beans, black beans, pinto beans, garbanzo beans, kidney beans, and more.

 If you can make Tortillas you can make bean burritos.
 If you don’t have a tortilla maker, I recommend this one.
 Tortilla Maker If you have a cast-iron pan, you can make so many things.